prometheus/node_exporter/https/README.md

-# https Package for prometheus
+# Https Package for prometheus

 The `https` directory contains files and a template config for the implementation of tls.
-When running a server with tls use the flag --web.tls-config=" /path to config/.yml " Where the path is from where the exporter was run.
+When running a server with tls use the flag `--web.tls-config` Where the path is from where the exporter was run.

 e.g. `./node_exporter --web.tls-config="https/tls-config.yml"`
 If the config is kept within the https directory

-## TLS Config Layout
+### TLS Config Layout

 ```
 #TLS CONFIG YAML
+  # Main config options for tls

+tlsConfig :

   # Paths to Cert File & Key file from base directory
   # Both required for valid tls
   # Paths set as string values
   tlsCertPath : ""
   tlsKeyPath : ""

-  # Main config options for tls
-  # Defaults for all options are nil values
-tlsConfig :

   # RootCA's should be a string path to the set of root certificate authorities
   # if nil it will use the host's root CA set